sandhanditizer/ERAU-Data-Science-Research/README.md

 # ERAU_REU_Project_Code
-This is all of the code that was created to aid our team in our efforts to preform quantitative and qualitative analysis on Principal Component Analysis and Non-Negative Matrix Factorization.
+In this repository you will find all of the code that we used in our research on preforming quantitative and qualitative analysis on Principal Component Analysis and Non-Negative Matrix Factorization.
+You will also find our paper and poster.

 If there exists a function inside a file, I created a main so all you would need to do is run that file.
 I recommend using I-Python to inspect variables if you are more interested in understanding how to use PCA and NNMF on a dataset that you have.